When You Hit the Jackpot, So Does the IRS

-If a winner refuses to provide a Social Security Number, the casino is required by the IRS Information Reporting rules to withhold 28 percent as income tax.
+If a winner refuses to provide a Social Security Number, the casino is required by the IRS Information Reporting rules to withhold 28 percent of the payout as income tax.
 At times, it may be casino policy to withhold taxes whether or not people provide any information.
 The withholding tax is 30 percent if it involves a foreign gambler.
 The tax rate is 24 percent if the amount is over $5,000 (except for non-resident aliens).

 In every negative there is also a positive when it comes to taxes.
 You may have to pay taxes on gambling profits, but you can also claim gambling losses as an itemized deduction.
 So, while the government may take from your winnings, you may offset some of your other tax burdens by claiming your losses at the casinos.
 To do this, you must keep documentation to substantiate the amount and nature of the losses.
 While this may sound like an answer to all gambling woes, it can only go so far.
 In any event, you cannot claim gambling losses that exceed your winnings.

 To be certain, if you are planning on betting a substantial amount of income in the deserts of Nevada, document everything, no matter how bad or wonderful they may be.
-And if it becomes a part of your life, be certain to contact an experienced and reputable tax attorney to plan ways that you can best advantage yourself with the ever-changing tax codes.
+And if it becomes a part of your life, be certain to contact a CPA or an experienced and reputable tax attorney to plan ways that you can best advantage yourself with the ever-changing tax codes.